VijayAnaparthi/IPL-2020-Data-Analysis-All-Matches-/README.md

 ### 1)Matches dataset -

 Which contain data about all matches from 2008-2019.
+It has 256 rows and 18 features.

 ### 2)Deliveries dataset -

 Which contain data about every ball of the match.
+It has 179078 rows and 21 features.

+'Match_id' column is common between both datasets.